mixxxdj/manual/source/chapters/user_interface.rst

   channel.

 **Delay/Depth/LFO Knobs**
-  Adjusts the phase delay, intensity and the the wavelength of the flange effect.
+  Adjusts the phase delay, intensity and the wavelength of the flange effect.

 .. hint :: For the most noticeable effect, enable the FX button and turn the
            Depth knob completely to the right.